Decent LCD panel

-Yes it does, and it’s really good.
+Yes, it does, and it’s really good.
 The Note 8 Pro scored very well in our audio testing for headphones.
-Even if you don’t rely on wired headphones all the time, the Note 8 Pro has you covered on the wireless front too.
-The presence of AptX, AptX HD, AptX Adaptive, AAC, and LDAC give you plenty of Bluetooth codec options.
-As with wired audio, the Note 8 Pro scored very well against the competition when it comes to Bluetooth.
+Even if you don’t rely on wired headphones all the time, the Note 8 Pro has you covered on the wireless front.
+SBC, AAC and LDAC provide basic and high-quality Bluetooth codec options, but despite AptX, AptX HD, AptX Adaptive appearing in developer options, the Note 8 Pro doesn’t ship with the required libraries (thanks to Oleksii for pointing this out).
+As with wired audio, the Note 8 Pro scored very well against the competition when it comes to Bluetooth thanks to LDAC.

 The Note 8 Pro scored very well in our audio testing for headphones, both wired and wireless.

 The only real audio let-down here is the mono bottom-firing speaker, which, while okay, isn’t loud or crisp enough for my liking.
 This isn’t exactly make-or-break, but it’s good to know if you prefer speakers over headphones.